 I’ve been an airport security officer for 10 years now.
 In my line of work I meet and see many strange and interesting people.
-Unfortunately in some cases, I meet dangerous people.
-I’ve seen about all there is to see, and foolishly thought that humans are what we should fear most.
+Unfortunately, I sometimes meet dangerous people.
+I’ve seen about all there is to see, and foolishly thought that human beings are the only thing that we should fear.
 Last month, my understanding of what I should fear was shaken to the core.

-Hanger #12 houses our planes that are not quite ready to fly.
-Most of these have some minor maintenance issues that have yet to be addressed, and some have been fixed but haven’t undergone the inspections to be flight-ready.
+Hanger #12 houses our planes that aren’t ready to fly.
+Most of these have some minor maintenance issues that have yet to be addressed, and some have had their issue fixed but haven’t undergone the inspections to be flight-ready.
 Anyway, it was at this very hangar that a maintenance worker reported hearing strange noises.
-The first time he heard an unidentified noise from outside the hangar.
-The second time, he was inside the hangar but not close enough to say what it was he heard.
-Apparently though, it was coming from inside one of the planes.
+When the noise was heard the second time, he was actually inside the hangar.
+Apparently, it was coming from inside one of the planes.

 “It was loud, whatever it was.”
-John said nervously.
-“Maybe in contrast to the quiet at the time, but I didn’t imagine it.
+Quincy said nervously.
+“Maybe just cuz it was quiet at the time, but I didn’t imagine it.
 Out of nowhere, I heard what sounded like shouting from inside the plane.”

 “Actual voices this time?”
 I inquired.

 The previous reports were laughed off as there was not a specific sound identified.
 It could be easily dismissed as anything...or nothing.
-When John came to me the second time, I thought he’d just been working too much.
-But now, with the same person reporting the same a third time, I had to acknowledge it as a pattern.
-And the more I thought about it, John was a straight shooter.
+When we realized the second report was also from Quincy, we thought he’d just been working too much.
+Seeing as the same person reported a third time, I had to acknowledge it as a pattern.
+And the more I thought about it, Quincy was a straight shooter.
 But still, he could just be hearing things.

 “Look, I know what I heard!
 I’m not crazy.
 Go check it out, please.
-There could be people squatting in there...or who else knows what?
-All I know is, I’m not spending another minute working on that plane until I know what keeps making noise in there.”
+There could be people squatting in there, who knows?
+All I know is I’m not spending another minute working on that plane until I know what’s making sounds in there.”

 His sincerity coupled with the possibility of some stowaway meant one thing...I was obliged to check.
-He hadn't made an official report because he knew how it sounded.
-Apparently, he felt comfortable enough with me to tell me about it.
-So I gave it some thought.
+Considering he felt comfortable enough to tell me about it, I gave it some thought.

-No one was working near him at the time, and it was dark outside.
-This meant a high likelihood of someone skulking around unnoticed, and if it was someone’s idea of some ridiculous prank, we still had to take unauthorized personnel seriously.
+No one was working near him at the time and it was dark outside.
+This meant a high likelihood of someone skulking around unnoticed and if it was someone’s idea of a prank, we had to take unauthorized personnel seriously.
 So I consoled him with a pat on the shoulder and told him I’d take a look.

-Walking into the housing area, I did get sort of a spooky vibe.
-This was set out further from the bustle of the airport's main hub.
+Walking out into the housing area, I did get sort of a spooky vibe.
+This was further out from the bustle of the main hub.
 Hangar 12 was near the back, with woods bordering most of the fenced area.
-In fact the closer I got to the hangar, the more I felt unsettled.
-The atmosphere combined with a possible intruder started making me feel on edge, and I gripped my flashlight tighter in my hand as I walked into the hangar.

 The clunk of my boots echoed loudly as I ascended the stairs, and I laid my palm against the holster of my firearm.